Large >300MW BESS sites

 Essentially, we expect a lower £/MW/year.

-You can access a forecast for a large asset via a custom run.
+You can access a forecast for a large asset via a single custom run, submitting the details of the single large site which we will break down as detailed below.

 What does large mean?